CatherineLi0531/OpenRace/website/docs/doc-overview.md

 The logical operation interfaces are wrappers around LLVM Instructions, and return values in terms of LLVM IR.
 Logical operations will later be converted to program events, which answer questions in terms of static program execution.

-As an example, in the context of race detection the only information we really need to know about a read operation, is what value is being read.
+As an example, in the context of race detection, the only information we really need to know about a read operation, is what value is being read.

 So, the interface for a logical read operation looks something like the following.